-Kelsey is an associate in our litigation group.
-Her practice focuses primarily in the areas of employment law and general commercial litigation.
+Kelsey’s practice focuses primarily in the areas of employment law and general commercial litigation.

 In her employment practice, Kelsey regularly advises employers on workplace issues such as drafting employment contracts, performance and attendance management, wrongful dismissals, human rights and the duty to accommodate, workplace investigations, and statutory compliance (both provincially and federally).

-Kelsey has represented clients in a broad range of matters at all levels of court in British Columbia, as well as in proceedings before the BC Human Rights Tribunal and the BC Employment Standards Tribunal.
+Kelsey has represented clients in a broad range of matters at all levels of court including Provincial (small claims) Court, the Supreme Court of British Columbia and the Court of Appeal as well as in proceedings before the BC Human Rights Tribunal and the BC Employment Standards Tribunal.
 She has successfully represented clients in mediations, applications, and trials.

-Bachelor of Arts, Honours in English Literature - University of British Columbia
+Bachelor of Arts, Honours in English Literature

-Juris Doctor - University of Alberta
+University of Alberta

 Our team is committed to providing sensible, practical, and cost-effective solutions to our clients’ workplace challenges, while keeping their long-term business goals in mind.